-What is the birthday rule?
+What is the birthday rule for insurance?

 It isn’t a law, but it’s a standard practice that determines which plan is the primary plan, and which should be secondary.